RisingEdgeIndustries/USB_SSI_Tutorial1/readme.md

 When plugged in, the bridge tells Windows to load WINUSB.sys as the kernel space driver automatically and leaves the user space driver selection up to the user.
 A diagram of this is shown below:
 ![alt text](./supplemental/BD4.png)

 This means the user must select a user space driver (there are multiple available 3d party drivers) to actually talk to the USB bridge.
-REIndustries has selected libusb1.0 to use for these tutorials as it is cross platform and supported as a Python library.
-This design and architecture choice was made to provide more advanced control to software engineers that are looking for a more robust and advanced link than a virtual serial port, but still want to keep things reasonably simple.
+REIndustries has selected libusb1.0 (the Python implementation is just libusb) to use for these tutorials as it is cross platform and supported as a Python library.
+This design and architecture choice was made to provide more advanced control to software engineers that are looking for a more robust and advanced link compared to a virtual serial port, but still want to keep things reasonably simple.
 For users looking for a COTS solution, a Python user space drive can be used as in this example and easily wrapped as we have shown with the associated usb library example supporting this tutorial series.

+For all tutorials, the Python libusb library can be installed using "pip install libusb".
+This must be performed as a first step in this tutorial series.

 # 2. Part 1: REIndustries Simple Library
 Part 1 of this tutorial covers how to connect and query basic bridge information via the USB interface.

+--> Note that the USB_SSI_Libs repo must be clone inside this tutorial directory to work

 Every USB device has information a software application can query to learn more about the device.
 This information is contained in data structures called descriptors.
 Some of this desccriptor information can be requested by software to interrogate the USB device and ensure it is both the correct and expected device.